BenoitPAIX/16S_metabarcoding_tutorial/README.md

 write.csv(shapiro_data_alpha, file.path("./2_Alpha_div_results" , "Shapiro_data_alpha.csv"))

 ```
-Based on these results, all p values are < 0.05, implying that the distribution of the data is significantly different from normal distribution.
+Based on these results, all p-values are < 0.05, implying that the distribution of the data is significantly different from normal distribution.

-In other words, we cannot assume the normality.
-The Kruskal-Wallis test need to be used (instead of a parametric ANOVA)
+In other words, we cannot assume normality.
+The Kruskal-Wallis test needs to be used (instead of a parametric ANOVA)

 ### 4.6.
 Test the differences of alpha-diversity according to your factors with analyses of variances